Vialor/db-project/Pro 2 SQL.md

         select blockid
         from users
         where userid = 12))
-select distinct A.threadid
+select *
-from A
+from threads
+join A on threads.threadid = A.threadid
-join messages m on m.threadid = A.threadid
+left join messages m on m.threadid = A.threadid
 where m.realtimestamp > A.lastAccess or A.lastAccess is null;

-@Neighbor Threads(same block)
-with A as (
-    select tac.threadid
-    from thread_authority tau
-    join thread_accesses tac on tac.threadid = tau.threadid
-    where tau.blockid = (
-        select blockid
-        from users
-        where userid = 12))
-select distinct A.threadid
-from A
-join messages m on m.threadid = A.threadid

 @new friend threads